See if UPIKE is a good fit for you and take the next steps in becoming a student.

 To see a brief summary of each level, click on the buttons below.

-Coordinating signage will be installed on campus to reflect which level and guidelines campus should follow each day.
+Coordinating signage has been installed on campus to reflect which level and guidelines campus should follow each day.
 Updates can also be found on the Healthy at UPIKE page as well as the COVID-19 page.

 UPIKE will follow a hyper-flex model, which means instruction could easily and quickly move to online or remote learning when necessary.

-Faculty and staff have been carefully preparing for the 2020 academic year and many modifications have been made for safety.
+Faculty and staff carefully prepared for the 2020 academic year and many modifications have been made for safety.

 University of Pikeville(606) 218-5250